 The activity of building was not simply a means to produce a building; construction training for women is the organization’s mission and the building is the lasting record of achieving their mission.
-The construction centered around a week of forty volunteers from a sponsor organization who traveled to work on the project.
-The sponsor paid for most of the construction, thus supporting the organization and giving their employees a team-building, service opportunity.
+The construction was supported by forty volunteers from a sponsor organization who traveled to work on the project for a week.
+The sponsor paid for most of the construction, thus supporting the organization and provided their employees with a team-building, service opportunity.
 Accordingly, the construction created a “barn-raising” experience utilizing the time and talent of volunteers and Women in Construction students working alongside the contractor.

 The new training center adds to the capacity of the organization functionally, socially and economically.
 It provides useful workspace as well as communicates to funders, students and potential employers the mission and “can-do” philosophy of the organization.